SCOTT SIMON, HOST:

 KELLERMANN: And that should be a lesson for all of us.
 If it can happen in New York City, it can happen anywhere, and we all can do a better job.

 TEMPLE-RASTON: A consulting firm, Lawrence Associates, studied hospital preparedness last year.
 It found that health care facilities across the country have antiquated backup power systems and generators sitting in basements.
 Dina Temple-Raston, NPR News, New York.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.